 Benefits for Pfizer

-Pfizer will provide £23,136 to fund additional IT solution, enabling a connection between general practices and community pharmacy and to fund a full project evaluation.
+Pfizer will provide £23,136 to fund the additional IT solution, enabling a connection between general practices and community pharmacy and to fund a full project evaluation.
 In addition, 56 hours of Pfizer colleagues’ time will be provided to support the project through all stages of delivery from planning to evaluation.

-Community Pharmacy Leicestershire and Rutland will provide 220 hours of time to the project, including the implementation of IT solution to identify & prioritise patients to be referred to community pharmacy from general practice.
+Community Pharmacy Leicestershire and Rutland will provide 220 hours of time to the project, including the implementation of IT solution to identify and prioritise patients to be referred to community pharmacy from general practice.